DasParijat/Ringtail-DE/README.md

 <p>
 Ringtail Definitive Edition is a remake of an old but gold Scratch game I made back in 2022.
-It's a top down bullet hell shooter where you have to take down a nefarious evil and hyperrealistc raccoon (technically a monster in the form of a raccon but that's just lore stuff).
+It's a top down bullet hell shooter where you have to take down a nefarious, evil and hyper-realistic raccoon (technically a monster in the form of a raccoon but that's just lore stuff).
 </p>

 <strong>Agenda:</strong>
 <ul>
 	<li>Implement audio (Sound Effects and Music)</li>
-	<li>Ringtail fight moves</li>
 	<li>Create new assets for world (modified version of tileset)</li>
 	<li>Stylize menu and buttons</li>
 </ul>